jmgirard/circumplex/README.md

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+This project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## References